kubev2v/forklift-console-plugin/packages/types/src/constants/README.md

 # models

-Auto genereted constants for Forlklift k8s resources
+Auto generated constants for Forlklift k8s resources

 Each auto generated interface include the full model, GVK and a Ref.